Data Visualization

 Delaware’s ending balances from fiscal 2020 onward include the balance of the states’ Budget Stabilization Fund, a reserve that functions as savings but is not reflected in NASBO’s rainy day fund data.

-Massachusetts and Ohio changed their general fund expenditure reporting practices—beginning in fiscal 2018 and fiscal 2021, respectively—to exclude spending funded by federal reimbursements and increase comparability across states.
-Comparisons with years before fiscal 2005 should be made with caution.
+Massachusetts changed its general fund expenditure reporting practice in fiscal 2019 to exclude spending funded by federal reimbursements and increase comparability across states.
+Ohio made a similar change in fiscal 2021.

 Wyoming changed its rainy day fund reporting practices, beginning with fiscal 2015, to reflect its full rainy day fund balance for each fiscal year.
 Before 2015, the state reported only a portion of its reserve holdings because it uses biennial budgeting.
 Comparisons with prior years should be made with caution.